 Political and non-commercial temporary signs.
-Any sign designed for the purpose of supporting or

 Any sign designed for the purpose of supporting or opposing a candidate, proposition, or other measure at an election or for any other noncommercial expression not related to the advertisement of any product or service or the identification of any business.
 See §§ 30-5 and 30-151.